ddoronin/monas/README.md

 ### Extracting values from `Either`

-`Either` is right-biased, which means that `Right` is assumed to be the default case to operate on.
+`Either` is a right-biased monad, which means that `Right` is assumed to be the default case to operate on.
 If it is `Left`, operations like `map` and `flatMap` return the `Left` value unchanged:

 ```typescript